 - the police may be still gathering evidence for the case,

-Since many Toronto area courts are overburdened with trials and have limited resources, this could mean the accused could remain in jail for many months, unless they are released at their bail hearing.
+Since many Toronto area courts are overburdened with trials and have limited resources, when a person is arrested they can remain in jail for many months, unless they are released at their bail hearing.

-As a well known Toronto bail hearing lawyer many times I can speak to the police once you’re arrested to avoid going through the bail hearing process.
+As a well known Toronto bail hearing lawyer, many times I can speak to the police to avoid going through the bail .

-Or if the accused is held in custody and a bail hearing is going to be held, as a lawyer I can;
+Or if the arrested person is held in custody and a bail hearing is going to be held, as a lawyer I can;

 - Arrange that the bail hearing be held as soon as possible, and